Jakelyne Oliveira: Miss Globe International 2012

-Miss Brasil 2013
+Miss Brazil 2013

-At Miss Brasil 2013, representing the state of Mato Grosso, Jakelyne defeated 26 other contestants and was crowned by Gabriela Markus on September 28, 2013.
+At Miss Brazil 2013, representing the state of Mato Grosso, Jakelyne defeated 26 other contestants and was crowned by Gabriela Markus on September 28, 2013.

 Miss Universe 2013

 Jakelyne represented Brazil at Miss Universe 2013 on November 9 in Moscow, Russia where she finished as 4th Runner-Up, equaling the placement of her predecessor Gabriela Markus at Miss Universe 2012.
 Brazil placed in the Top 5 for the 3rd consecutive year.